sonatype/nexus-iq-server-ha/chart/README.md

 A fluentd sidecar container in the same pod tails these log files and forwards the content to a fluentd daemonset aggregator.

-For each log file, the aggregator combines its content from each pod into an aggregated log file, which is output with the current date to the shared file system PV by default to `/log` such that you end up with
+For each log file, the aggregator combines its content from each pod into an aggregated log file in [ndjson format](http://ndjson.org/), which is output with the current date to the shared file system PV by default to `/log` such that you end up with
 * `clm-server.<yyyyMMdd>.log`
 * `audit.<yyyyMMdd>.log`
 * `policy-violation.<yyyyMMdd>.log`